ha5il/Hasil-s-Personal-website/README.md

 #Personal Website | Google Material Design

-**Everything completed, you might refer codes, it has comments.<br>These codes are minimized and used for http://hasilpaudyal.com.np**
+**Everything completed, you might refer codes.<br>These codes are minimized and used for http://hasilpaudyal.com.np**

 > As it my personal site I want to edit myself -_- but if you are interested, ask me once!
 >